aimeos/aimeos-docs/src/frontend/html/parameter-names.md

 b_attrcustid
 : Associative list of IDs and values for the custom attributes

-b_stocktype
-: Stock type (warehouse code) the product should be sent from
+b_coupon
+: Coupon code that is entered or should be removed

 b_position
 : Position of the product within the basket.
 This is required for "delete" and "edit" actions

+b_prodid (mandatory)
+: ID of the product to add to the basket

 b_quantity
 : New number of products for the basket entry referenced by "b_position"

-b_coupon
-: Coupon code that is entered or should be removed
+b_siteid
+: ID of the site the product should be bought from (if not from product site)

+b_stocktype
+: Stock type (warehouse code) the product should be sent from

 b_prod
 : Multi-dimensional array of indexes and product  for adding multiple products at once